starting a career after service

 If further education is required, then working with a career coach at the RSL Veterans’ Employment Program can help point you in the right direction and identify scholarship opportunities.
 Plus, we’ll call on our extensive employer network to help find part-time or casual work to support you financially as you learn your new skills.

-If you are a veteran seeking employment or considering a career change, then contact the RSL Veterans’ Employment Program today.
-It’s a free service for veterans, their spouses and their immediate family members, assisting with all aspects of career development and job hunting.
+If you are a veteran seeking employment or considering a career change, you may benefit from some of the services available through Employment Programs offered by the RSL.
+These programs are free and can assist with all aspects of career development and job hunting.

 Our career coaches are available to work with you one-on-one, to help develop your personal brand and make your career goals a reality.
 Reach out to us today!